ComEd Peak Time Savings

 The program rewards participants with a $1 credit for every kilowatt-hour they reduce their power usage.
 ComEd will determine the total amount of a customer’s credit using a formula based on his or her typical usage history versus what the customer actually used during a designated “peak time” period.

 While exact savings estimates are not available in the first year of the program, ComEd said customers could earn a credit of $1 to $12 during a peak period by combining several simple actions, such as setting the thermostat 4 degrees higher and delaying use of the dishwasher, clothes dryer, vacuum, lights or electronics.
-(See ComEd chart to the right.)
+(See ComEd chart below.)

 What if I Don't Reduce My Electricity Usage During Peak Time Savings Hours?

 There’s no penalty if you don’t reduce your power usage.
 You simply won’t get a credit that day.
 You can always participate in future “peak time” periods.

 How is Peak Time Savings Different Than Hourly Pricing and Time of Use Rates?